Stars Rally Around Julia Louis-Dreyfus After Breast Cancer Diagnosis

 After the Veep actress announced her breast cancer diagnosis on Twitter on Thursday, everyone from celebrities to politicians sent the multi-Emmy winner words of encouragement and affection.

 "1 in 8 women get breast cancer.
 Today, I'm the one," a note penned by Louis-Dreyfus read in her tweeted announcement.
 "The good news is that I have the most glorious group of supportive and caring family and friends, and fantastic insurance through my union.
-The bad news is that not all women are so lucky, so let's fight all cancers and make universal healthcare a reality."
+The bad news is that not all women are so lucky, so let's fight all cancers and make universal health care a reality."

 Some of these supportive tweets came from Louis-Dreyfus' current and former co-stars.
 For instance, Jason Alexander, who starred in the TV hit Seinfeld with Louis-Dreyfus, tweeted his kind thoughts.